jongpie/NebulaLogger/docs/apex/Configuration/LoggerParameter.md

 #### `QUERY_AUTH_SESSION_DATA` → `Boolean`

-Controls if Nebula Logger queries `AuthSession` data.
-When set to `false`, any `AuthSession` fields on `LogEntryEvent__e` and `Log__c` will not be populated Controlled by the custom metadata record `LoggerParameter.QueryAuthSessionData`, or `true` as the default
+Controls if Nebula Logger queries `Schema.AuthSession` data.
+When set to `false`, any `Schema.AuthSession` fields on `LogEntryEvent__e` and `Log__c` will not be populated Controlled by the custom metadata record `LoggerParameter.QueryAuthSessionData`, or `true` as the default

 #### `QUERY_AUTH_SESSION_DATA_SYNCHRONOUSLY` → `Boolean`

-Controls if Nebula Logger queries `AuthSession` data synchronously &amp; populated on `LogEntryEvent__e` records.
-When set to `false`, any `AuthSession` fields on `LogEntryEvent__e` will not be populated - the data will instead be queried asynchronously and populated on any resulting `Log__c` records.
+Controls if Nebula Logger queries `Schema.AuthSession` data synchronously &amp; populated on `LogEntryEvent__e` records.
+When set to `false`, any `Schema.AuthSession` fields on `LogEntryEvent__e` will not be populated - the data will instead be queried asynchronously and populated on any resulting `Log__c` records.
 Controlled by the custom metadata record `LoggerParameter.QueryAuthSessionDataSynchronously`, or `true` as the default

 #### `QUERY_FLOW_DEFINITION_VIEW_DATA` → `Boolean`